falahrajput/falahrajput/README.md

 ## Hi there, I'm Falah wave 👋

-I'm an AI-native operator interested in new AI products, deploying them in enterprsie and building systems.
+I like to call myself an AI-native product manager and operator.
+I am interested new AI products, how they are built and deployed.

-I like working across software, data, and real-world business problems — especially where AI meets the legacy world.
+I like seeing how design. data and systems can come together to solve real-world business problems.

-You can learn more about me at: https://falahrajput.com/
+You can learn more about me and my work at: https://falahrajput.com/